dwarmstrong/homebin/README.rst

 =======
 Library.sh
-    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) bookTab.py
+    library of functions for bash shell scripts (more: `"A library for shell scripts" <http://www.circuidipity.com/shell-script-library.html>`_) bernersLee.py
+    a set of classes to support my web hacks bookTab.py
     get book information from command line arguments or clipboard and open web browser and search Amazon and the Toronto Public Library collatz.py